quire-api/quire-api/src/main/resources/description/08-status-codes.md

 ```

 - `code` is the HTTP status code, echoed in the body — except for `402`, where it is `469`
-  (a plan quota/limit has been reached) or `470` (the subscription has expired) so clients
+  (a plan quota/limit has been reached) or `470` (the subscription has expired), and for
+  `403`, where it is `471` if the account is temporarily blocked.
+These let clients tell
-  can tell the two apart without parsing `message`.
+  the cases apart without parsing `message`.
 - `message` is a human-readable description, typically naming the offending field and —
   for `400` — the expected format.
 Long submitted values are truncated.